 It seems like moms get all the breakfast in bed for Mother’s Day, and dads always get a grilled meal for Father’s Day, so why not give the dads a breakfast that combines the best of both worlds?
 Cue the idea of bratfest in bed.

-I started by grilling up some juicy, flavorful brats.
+I started by grilling up some juicy, flavorful brats (you could also use bacon in the oven).
 I quickly sauteed some peppers and onions, then created a unique egg scramble by folding in whisked eggs, cheddar cheese and the sliced, grilled brats.
 Jeff loved this easy breakfast scramble, and Izzy loved cuddling up next to him, hoping for a piece of sausage!

 - 4 Johnsonville® Brats